Python Package Structure for Scientific Python Projects#

 Core scientific Python packages that use the flat layout

 It would be a significant maintenance cost and burden to move all of these packages to a different layout.
-The potential benefits of the source layout for these tools is not worth the maintenance investment.
+The potential benefits of the source layout for these tools are not worth the maintenance investment.